Los-UruBots-del-Norte/rosgpt/README.md

 1. Run the ROSGPT flask server using `ros2 run rosgpt rosgpt`.
 2. Run the turtlesim node using `ros2 run turtlesim turtlesim_node`.
-3. Run the rosgptparser_turtlesim.py using `ros2 run rosgpt rosgptparser_turtlesim`.
+3. Run the rosgptparser.py using `ros2 run rosgpt rosgptparser`.
 4. Run the rosgpt_client.py using `python rosgpt_client.py`.
 5. Send a POST request to the ROSGPT server using `curl -X POST -H "Content-Type: application/json" -d '{"text":"move forward"}' http://localhost:5000/rosgpt`.
 You can replace "move forward" with any natural human language text you want.
 The ROSGPT server will translate the text into structured JSON commands and send them back to the client.
 6. The client will display the JSON commands on the terminal.
 You can use these commands to control the Turtlesim robot.